How Internal Structure Shapes the Metallicity of Giant Exoplanets: Introduction

 \section{Introduction}

-Inferring a planet’s bulk composition and internal structure provides a powerful diagnostic of its formation pathway \citep{Helled_2011,Mordasini_2016, Turrini_2021}.
-Gas giants represent an ideal case study in this context: as the largest planets, they must have formed early, when ample gas and solids were still available for accretion.
-Their size and rapid growth mean that they preserve valuable information about the composition of the protoplanetary disk \citep{Pollack_1996, Helled_2021, Mordasini_2016}.
+Inferring a planet's bulk composition and internal structure provides a powerful diagnostic of its formation pathway \citep{Helled_2011,Mordasini_2016, Turrini_2021}.
+Gas giant planets represent an ideal case study in this context: as the largest planets, they must have formed early, when ample gas and solids were still available for accretion.
+Their high masses and rapid growth mean that they preserve valuable information about the composition of the protoplanetary disk \citep{Pollack_1996, Helled_2021, Mordasini_2016}.
 Hence, constraining their composition is key to probing the conditions under which planets form.

-The observational landscape now includes over $6{,}000$ confirmed exoplanets \citep{NASA}, with a large, well‐characterised subset of giants having measured masses and radii from space and ground-based surveys (e.g.\ \textit{Kepler}, \textit{TESS}, WASP, HAT/HATSouth).
-The large dataset allows not only inferences of heavy‐element content in individual planets, but also statistical analyses across populations, enabling the identification of universal trends constrained by bulk properties.
+The observational landscape now includes over $6{,}000$ confirmed exoplanets \citep{NASA}, with a large, well‐characterised subset of giants having measured masses and radii from space and ground-based surveys (e.g. Kepler, TESS, WASP, and HAT/HATSouth).
+The large dataset allows inferences of heavy‐element content in individual planets and statistical analyses across populations, enabling the identification of more general trends constrained by bulk properties.